2023 Most Popular Geological & Earth Sciences Bachelor's Degree Schools

 Read full report on Geological & Earth Sciences at University of Arizona

-University of Wisconsin - Madison came in at #22 in this year’s edition of the Most Popular Geological & Earth Sciences Bachelor’s Degree Schools ranking.
-UW - Madison is a very large public school located in the large city of Madison.
+University of Wisconsin - Madison ranked #22 on this year’s Most Popular Geological & Earth Sciences Bachelor’s Degree Schools list.
+UW - Madison is a fairly large public school located in the city of Madison.

 About 49% of the students majoring in geology at the school are women while 51% are male.